1,000+ Opportunities

 This presentation will be evaluated and assist in determining final scoring and award.

-Based on current listing details, eligibility includes: Communities in Tennessee.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Communities in Tennessee.
+Confirm the full requirements in the official notice before applying.